What do forensic engineers do? They combine engineering expertise with detective skills to identify the reasons behind various failures.

 That’s when engineers turn to Non-Destructive Examination (NDE) techniques.
 These let you analyze the evidence without damaging it.
 You might use a multimeter for electrical measurements or radiography gear to see inside parts.

 Just like a CSI pro, a forensic engineer needs to pay attention to every little detail.
 After all, a tiny piece of wire or a small crack could be the clue that solves the whole mystery.

 Example forensic engineering case analysis

-- Figure out if the fire was avoidable
+- Figure out what caused the fire

-- Determine how to prevent future fires
+- Work out how to prevent more fires

 - Were there any damaged switches or breakers in the electrical panels?

-The ideal expert witness
+The ultimate expert witness